Americans Have Been Overdosed On Fluoride In Drinking Water

 Dental Fluorosis

-The authorities recommend that fluoride content be within 0.7 ppm only.
+The authorities recommend that the fluoride content be limited to 0.7 ppm.
 A concentration above 4.0 ppm can be hazardous.

 Children exposed to high fluoride concentrations during the developmental stage of childhood can develop mild dental fluorosis, which occurs when little white streaks begin to form in the enamel of the teeth.
-Although dental fluorosis may not affect the teeth' health, it can seriously threaten discoloration.
+Although dental fluorosis may not affect tooth health, it can cause significant discoloration.
 Furthermore, the staining is noticeable.

 Skeletal Fluorosis

 Apart from dental fluorosis, overexposure to fluoride can cause skeletal fluorosis.
-This is where the bones and the joints are very painful, which can happen over the years.
+This is where the bones and joints become very painful, which can occur over time.

 The bones may become less elastic and harden, increasing the risk of fractures.
 If bone tissue accumulates and thickens, it can impair joint mobility.